In an ideal sales world, you’re selling your product to as many people as possible as often as possible.

 I – Identify Pain Point – Instead of addressing a need, how would your product resolve a pain connected to your prospect’s business objectives?

-C – Champion – This is your internal resource and person who will sell (and likely use) your product or service within the buying company.
+C – Champion – This is your internal resource and person who will sell (and most likely use) your product or service within the buying committee.

 Similar to ANUM, CHAMP begins with identifying challenges rather than authority.
 That said, it places the customer first.